 The Department of South Asia Studies invites applications for the South Asia Undergraduate Research Grants has a deadline of March 1st by 12 noon.
 The South Asia Studies department will award up to two research/travel grants (maximum of $3000 each) for Spring-Summer to support undergraduate research projects involving travel to South Asia.

 - A statement of 500 words or less indicating the nature of their project and how it fits into their academic program at Penn (preference towards South Asia Majors/Minors)

 - A brief statement from a faculty member who would be guiding the research (this may be addressed to "SAST Awards Committee")

 - A list of other applications being submitted to support this research.
 (Applications for other grants will be viewed favorably in the review process.)

-The competition is restricted to undergraduate students in their first, second, or third year of study; applications from seniors graduating in Spring '17 will not be considered.
+The competition is restricted to undergraduate students in their first, second, or third year of study; applications from seniors graduating in May will not be considered.

 - Undergraduates who are US citizens or permanent residents AND who have declared a major by the application deadline and who will study a FLAS language at the intermediate or advanced level during the fellowship year.

 - Graduate students who are US citizens or permanent residents AND who are enrolled (or accepted for enrollment) in a full-time program that combines modern foreign language training with international or area studies or with the international aspects of professional or other fields of study.

 Submit your transcript, resume, 2 letters of recommendation, and a 1-page statement.
 Visit www.sas.upenn.edu/flas for full details on how to apply.

 A range of South Asian languages are available: